Volumes of Polytopes Without Triangulations: Vertex 4-Polytopes

 where we have reinstated the subscript 2.
-The vertices of each simplex in (\ref{eq:TriangulationWOVertices3}) can be readily checked to all be physical vertices.
-The expression (\ref{eq:TriangulationWOVertices3}) agrees with what was found in \cite{ArkaniHamed:2010gg} by ``chopping up'' the 3-polytope $P_2$.
-In our formalism this triangulation (as well as any other) can be obtained from (\ref{eq:CyclicPolytopeFace}), or equivalently from any particular triangulation (by first reconstructing the cyclic lists), in a purely algebraic and algorithmic fashion.
-This example and the statement of the general procedure makes us believe that a general algorithm (for any polytope in any dimension) for moving from a sum of $F_{...}$ objects to a sum of volumes of simplices with no spurious vertices should exist.
-This would be extremely useful both for higher dimensional polytopes as well as more complicated polytopes, where visualization and therefore geometric insight is hard to come by.
+The vertices of each simplex in (\ref{eq:TriangulationWOVertices3}) can be readily checked to all be physical (i.e., non-spurious) vertices.
+The expression (\ref{eq:TriangulationWOVertices3}) agrees with what was found in Ref.~\cite{NoteOnPolytopes}.
+In our formalism this triangulation (as well as any other) can be obtained from (\ref{eq:CyclicPolytopeFace}), or equivalently from any particular triangulation (by first reconstructing the cyclic lists), in a purely algebraic fashion.
+This example and the statement of the general procedure makes us believe that a general algorithm (for any polytope in any dimension) for moving from a sum of vertex objects to a sum of volumes of simplices with no spurious vertices should exist.
+This would be useful both for higher dimensional polytopes as well as more complicated polytopes.